 Wyoming big sagebrush is used for stabilizing slopes and gullies and for restoring degraded wildlife habitat, rangelands, mine spoils and other disturbed sites.
 It is particularly recommended on dry upland sites where other shrubs are difficult to establish.
-Indian ricegrass is well-suited for surface erosion control and desert revegetation although it is not highly effective in controlling sand movement.
-Needleandthread is useful for stabilizing eroded or degraded sites.
-Bottlebrush squirreltail is tolerant of disturbance and is a suitable species for revegetation.
+Spiny hopsage has moderate potential for erosion control and low to high potential for long-term revegetation projects.
+It can improve forage, control wind erosion, and increase soil stability on gentle to moderate slopes.
+Spiny hopsage is suitable for highway plantings on dry sites in Nevada.
+Needleandthread grass is useful for stabilizing eroded or degraded sites.